Health Professions Advising Curriculum

 All of the health professions listed to the left require further education after you graduate from college.
 At UM-Dearborn, you will obtain a strong liberal arts and science education to prepare you for the competitive health professions (HP) graduate programs.

 Select from the navigation menu to learn more about each one and how to prepare for them and read the FAQs below.
 We look forward to helping you!

-To maintain social distancing, the HPA Director is conducting all HPA Appointments virtually.
+The HPA Director is conducting HPA Appointments virtually and some in-person appointments, socially distanced.
 The HPA Team is conducting appointments virtually and in-person but socially distanced.

-Email: Before e-mailing, please read both sets of FAQs below carefully and your respective HP track on the left.
-If you still have a simple and quick question, e-mail it to the HPA Office Email.
-If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA scheduling appointment instructions of Jan.
-2020 or Sept 2021.
-You can find these in the HPA General Information Google Classroom as an attachment in Topic 1, item 1.
+Before e-mailing and requesting a meeting, please read both sets of FAQs below carefully and your respective HP track on the left.
+If you still have a simple and quick question, e-mail it to the HPA Office E-mail.
+If it seem that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA appointment instructions.
+You can find these in the HP General Information Google Classroom, Topic 1, item 1.